colapay/colapay-php/README.md

 ## Quick Start Guide

-This guide walks through the steps of using the PHP library.
+This guide walks through the steps of using this PHP library.

-1. Get the latest code
+* Get the latest code

     git clone https://github.com/bobofzhang/colapay-php

-2. Get API Key and Secret by [creating an account on Colapay](www.colapay.com).
+* Get an API Key and Secret by [creating an account on Colapay](https://colapay.com).

-3. Add the following to your PHP script:
+* Add the following to your PHP script:

     require_once("/path/to/colapay-php/lib/Colapay.php");

-4. Use API Key and Secret to create an instance of the client:
+* Use the API Key and Secret to create an instance of the client:

 ```php
 $colapay = Colapay::key_secret_mode( $_ENV['API_KEY'], $_ENV['API_SECRET'] );
 ```

-5. Use the client to create an invoice by the following:
+* Use the client to create an invoice by the following code:

 ```php
 $name = "the first invoice";